SaerTrial/SaerTrial.github.io/_posts/2024-06-12-sqlite-fuzzer.md

 2. insert (10000～30000 inputs)
 3. query (30000～70000 inputs)
 4. misc (70000～)

+Thanks to such a structure of input generation, we could more or less retain statefulness, considering dependency between those commands.
+Similarly, fuzzing network protocols also requires stateful input organization, leading to our desire states for testing from the starting point.

 Beware that each stage in a round ties into different perspectives and someone may consider more inputs in any of these stages or propose a more grained stage.